bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 **Before you install, please double-check [AMD's official Boot Camp page](https://www.amd.com/en/support/kb/release-notes/apple-boot-camp) to know if a newer version has been released by AMD itself.**

 > [!WARNING]
 > Only AMD Radeon Pro 5600M GPU model in single-GPU configuration is supported.
-Should work side-by-side with NVIDIA eGPU.

 > [!NOTE]
 > 1. Though kernel mode driver that is used is WHQL-certified, it is likely that anti-cheat systems of games won't allow playing games online with this driver.
-There're no known limitations for regular programs a games (local offline modes of games with anti-cheats will work just fine as well as any single-player games).
+There're no known limitations for games in offline modes, even if game features anti-cheat (it will work just fine offline as well as any regular single-player game).
 > 2. Both original AMD Software packages are stripped-down and include only AMD Software settings and ReLive (DVR, digital video recording) packages.
-This means there's no AMD Link and other bloatware as well as audio drivers, etc.
+This means there's no AMD Link and other bloatware as well as audio drivers and enhancers, etc.
-> 3. AMD settings is configured to disable driver updates, notifications and options that are not supported by AMD Radeon Pro 5600M.
+> 3. AMD settings is configured to disable driver updates and notifications, the options that are not supported by AMD Radeon Pro 5600M are disabled as well.
-> 4. Global FreeSync option is disabled as well, however you can enable it for specific programs and games via per-application settings.
+> 4. Global FreeSync option is disabled too, though this feature can be used with external display that supports it.
+You can enable it for specific programs and games via per-application settings and use it with an appropriate external display.

 > Driver `INF` file includes a couple of OpenGL and Direct3D-related tweaks found in `Navi10` drivers by [BootCampDrivers.com](https://www.bootcampdrivers.com/), though I didn't find it affects performance of this particular GPU in any manner.
 Driver `INF` also features usage of full `DXNAVI` instead of regular `DX9` and `DX11` as it was recently approved for `RDNA1` (this update may have improved DirectX 9 and DirectX 11 performance slightly).